Chocoflan (aka Impossible Cake)

-This Chocoflan is a rich chocolate cake with an orange hint topped with creamy vanilla and coffee flavored flan dripping with decadent dulce de leche and sprinkled with crushed walnuts.
+This homemade Chocoflan recipe, aka “impossible” cake, yields a rich chocolate cake with a hint of orange and topped with creamy vanilla- and coffee-flavored flan.
+It’s finished with a drizzle of decadent dulce de leche and sprinkled with crushed walnuts.

 Chocoflan is the best of three worlds – dulce de leche, flan, and chocolate cake.
 Chocoflan is also called the impossible cake, because it truly is incredible.

-Picture this – you pour caramel sauce (dulce de leche or cajeta) into a pan, then you pour chocolate cake batter over the caramel, and flan on top, and then magically in the oven the flan separates and sinks to the bottom to reunite with the caramel.
+Picture this.
+You pour caramel sauce (dulce de leche or cajeta) into a pan, then you pour chocolate cake batter over the caramel, and flan on top.
+Then, magically in the oven, the flan separates and sinks to the bottom to reunite with the caramel while the chocolate cake rises.
+The result is a gorgeous layed dessert all in one pan!

 Once the dessert is baked in a water bath you invert it and the caramel and flan is back on top.
 Magic, right?

-Let me tell you how many times I have tried this magical dessert and failed miserably.
-What I should have done is test a tried and true recipe instead of trying to develop my own.
-I tried three times (maybe four) to develop a recipe and each time they were flops.
-And when I say flops, they literally flopped – either under cooked, stuck to the pan, caramel disasters, or just not pretty and kinda tasteless.
+I have tried this magical dessert many times and failed miserably before mastering it.
+What I should have done is test a tried and true recipe first instead of trying to develop my own from the start.
+I tried three times (maybe four) to develop a recipe, and each time they were flops.
+And when I say flops, they literally flopped.
+They were either under cooked, stuck to the pan, caramel disasters, or just not pretty and kinda tasteless.
+So frustrating!

-Then, Karista, a lovely blogging amiga sent me a link to this Dreamiest Chocoflan made by her sister-in-law’s mother, in Colombia.
+I shared my flops on Instagram and as much as I prayed to the Chocoflan Gods, my cake did not work … again.
+Then, Karista, a lovely blogging amiga sent me a link to this dreamy Chocoflan made by her sister-in-law’s mother in Colombia.

 Sure, I could have found an easier recipe online made with boxed chocolate cake mix for the cake layer, but I wanted to give it another try with a homemade recipe.
 The orange juice in the chocolate batter and pinch of coffee in the flan really piqued my interest in her recipe.